JeffreyRiggle/my-site/content/blog/java-perf/index.md

 }
 ```

 Upon some reflection, I knew this was insufficient.
-The problem with timing Java is that it is a JITT'd language and as such it requires multiple passes over code before its optimized.
+The problem with timing Java is that it is a JIT-compiled language and as such it requires multiple passes over code before its optimized.
 If I really wanted a good representation of the real impact I was going to have to do something better.
 Turns out people have spent a lot more time thinking about this than I have.
-There is an entire tool [JHM](https://github.com/openjdk/jmh) built for doing this type of test.
+There is an entire tool [JMH](https://github.com/openjdk/jmh) built for doing this type of test.
 Armed with new tool I decided to go with a pretty barebones setup in which I would test operations per second.
 Since I wanted to test different parts of this logic I had to create a couple of different benchmarks.

 ### Full run benchmark
 As stated before this focuses on the time to populate and aggregate the results.